networkop/tkng/content/services/nodeport/_index.md

     1    60 DNAT       tcp  --  *      *       0.0.0.0/0            0.0.0.0/0            /* default/web */ tcp to:10.244.2.8:80
 ```

 You may have noticed the presence of `KUBE-MARK-MASQ` in the above chains, this rule exists to account for a corner case of Pod talking to its own Service via a [ClusterIP](/services/clusterip/dataplane/iptables/#use-case-1-pod-to-service-communication) (i.e. Pod itself is a part of the Service it's trying to talk to) and the random distribution selecting itself as the destination.
-In this case, both source and destination IPs will be the same and this rule exists to ensure that the packets get SNAT'ed to prevent packets from being dropped.
+In this case, both source and destination IPs will be the same and this rule exists to ensure that the packets get SNAT'ed to prevent them from being dropped.

 ---